-(AM) Prereq.
-HSTR 200.
-Enrollment for history majors and minors, graduate students in history, or by consent of the instructor.
+(AM) Prereq., WRIT 101 or equivalent, and one intermediate writing course, HSTR 200 and enrollment for history majors and minors, graduate students in history, or by consent of the instructor.
 This course is a research and writing seminar in Montana history.
 Students will learn advanced research methodology in history and will be exposed to a variety of databases and source collections in Montana history that are available locally and online.
-Students will research and write a primary-source based paper on a topic in Montana history.
+Students will research and write a primarysource based paper on a topic in Montana history.
 This course fulfills the upper-division writing requirement for the history department and the university.